So this is Part II of Babes of Beijing.

-Never had I been so intrigued by the people of a country that I would stuff my suitcase with twenty books written by local authors, watch a complete series of totalitarian-nostalgic TV drama and talk to strangers for the sole purpose of getting to know them better.
+Never had I been so intrigued by the people of a country that I would stuff my suitcase with twenty books written by local authors, watch a complete series of totalitarian-nostalgic drama and talk to strangers for the sole purpose of getting to know the people better.
 This attraction is gravitational.

 Babes of Beijing is a series of blog posts about the people I met during my various trips to Beijing.
 Some long, some short.